 3. Strength Training Orientation

 5. Weightlifting Program Beginners

 8. Exercising Safely

 9. Weightlifting Routines (Intermediates)

 Here are some of those links.

 The first link below has more Tips and Work Set Reps, and the second link is about Protein Shakes.

 Recommended books for weightlifting tips

-    The books are available at Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, and sometimes as hardbacks.
+The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk usually in Kindle and paperback form, sometimes as hardbacks.

-    If you found the weightlifting tips useful, these books are very good further reading suggestions.
+If you found the weightlifting tips useful, these books are very excellent further reading.